microsoft/terminal/doc/TAEF.md

 .\tools\razzle.cmd
 ```

-You should be able to use `%TAEF%` as an alias of the actual `te.exe`.
+Then you should be able to use `%TAEF%` as an alias of the actual `te.exe`.

 For the purposes of the OpenConsole project, you can run the tests using the `te.exe` that matches the architecture for which the test was build (x86/x64) in the pattern